Deal With WiFi Loss And Planned Disconnections

 If imps appear unresponsive when they are disconnected from WiFi, it is often because they haven’t been set to override the device’s default unexpected disconnection behavior, or have been set to do so too far into the Squirrel code — a common error.
 If this is unwanted behavior, it can easily be overridden by including a server.setsendtimeoutpolicy() call as soon as possible in the device code, with the onError parameter set to RETURN_ON_ERROR as the code above shows.

 Some developers who do include server.setsendtimeoutpolicy() to set the policy they require nonetheless neglect to schedule a call to server.connect() in order to try and re-establish the agent connection.
 Failing to attempt to reconnect will leave the device operational, as confirmed by visual checks, but not able to be contacted by its agent.

 The default mode — onError is set to SUSPEND_ON_ERROR — will see the imp enter the ten-minute snooze-reconnection cycle discussed above.
 If the imp is set to RETURN_ON_ERROR, however, it will continue to run its code.
-Because disconnection was deliberate, any callback function registered using the server.onunexpecteddisconnect() method will not be called.
+Because disconnection was deliberate, any callback function registered using server.onunexpecteddisconnect() will not be called.

 The following code shows how this might be used:

 Here, the imp001-based device powers down its WiFi as soon as the program starts but continues to operate in order to take data samples from connected sensors every two seconds.
 Every hour, however, it attempts to connect to its agent; if it is successful, it uploads the data to the agent.
 It then disconnects for another hour while it continues to take samples.